neuroscales/nifti-zarr/README.md

 **NOTES**
 * Being OME-NGFF compliant does not mean (for now) that the OME-NGFF transform and the NIfTI transform match.
-Currently, OME-NGFF only handles scales (for voxel sizes) and translation (for origin shifts caused by pyramid methods).
+Currently, OME-NGFF only handles scales (for voxel sizes) and translations (for origin shifts caused by pyramid methods).
 It is therefore impossible to encode an affine tranform - or even swap axes - using the current OME-NGFF specification.
 What we mean by OME-NGFF compliant is that any OME-NGFF viewer will correctly